AimadSADOUK/Analyzing-Morocco-s-Economy-Against-Global-Trends/README.md

+# Analyzing-Morocco-s-Economy-Against-Global-Trends
-# Proj#01: Comparative Analysis of Global Economic Data with a Focus on Morocco
+- Comparative Analysis of Global Economic Data with a Focus on Morocco

 #### Author: Aimad SADOUK
 #### LinkedIn: @Aimad SADOUK